Qualysec

 Define Scope

-We define the scope based on your AI models, data flows, integrations, and real usage scenarios to ensure complete coverage of critical components.
+We define the scope based on your LLM models, data flows, integrations, and real usage scenarios to ensure complete coverage of critical components.

 "Don't compromise between depth and speed.
 Own both.
 Connect with Swagat, Your trusted penetration testing advisor."